cLLeB/ephemeral-chat/docs/DEPLOYMENT.md

 ### Frontend Issues
 - **API connection errors**: Verify `VITE_API_URL` is correctly set
-- **Build failures**: Check the build logs in Vercel for specific errors
+- **Build failures**: Check the build logs in Render for specific errors
 - **PWA not working**: Ensure the service worker is registered and the site is served over HTTPS

 ### Backend Issues